JnyJny/DungeonGenerator/README.md

 A lesser diversion is the hallway construction where I admit I got lazy.
 My only defense is it looks like a more "Dwarven" dungeon to my eye, so I kept it.

-I hope this provides someone some amusement, I enjoyed writting it.
+I hope this provides someone some amusement, I enjoyed writing it.